Harold Davidson: "Prostitutes' Padre"

 When Davidson returned home he found that Molly was six months pregnant.
 The dates of his service leave during 1918 made it apparent that he was not the father.
 A daughter was born on 21 June 1919; the likely father was a Canadian army colonel, Ernest Doudemain, a friend from Davidson's schooldays who had lodged at the rectory in the latter part of 1918.
 Although deeply upset by his wife's infidelity, Davidson accepted the child—who bore some resemblance to him—as his own.
 To escape the poisoned atmosphere in Stiffkey he applied for a year's posting as chaplain to a hill station at Simla in India, but the opportunity fell through.
 Instead, Davidson resumed his pre-war routine of spending his weeks in London, departing early on Monday morning and returning late on Saturday.
 Sometimes, through a missed rail connection or other mishap, he was barely in time for the Sunday morning service at Stiffkey, and sometimes he would fail to arrive at all.

-Davidson, perhaps on the basis of his youthful Thames-side rescue, had convinced himself that nearly all young girls alone in London were in need of rescue from a life of vice.
+Davidson, perhaps partly driven by his youthful experience of rescuing a girl from suicide at Thames River 25 years earlier, had convinced himself that nearly all young girls alone in London were in need of rescue from a life of vice.
 Typical of these was Rose Ellis, whom he met in Leicester Square in September 1920.
 Twenty years old and living precariously from part-time prostitution, she was homeless and had no money.
 Davidson gave her cash for a room, and arranged to meet her the following week.
 Thus began a friendship that endured for more than a decade.
 Davidson brought her to the rectory, where she worked for a time in the gardens.
 He also tried to get her a job with a touring theatre company, took her to Paris to find employment as an au pair, kept her supplied with small sums of money, and paid her medical bills when she was suffering from venereal disease.